 If the repurchase of a shareholder's Shares qualifies for sale or exchange treatment, such selling shareholder generally will recognize gain or loss equal to the difference between the amount received in exchange for the repurchased Shares and the adjusted tax basis of those Shares.
-Such gain or loss will be capital gain or loss if the repurchased Shares were held by the shareholder as capital assets, and generally will be treated as long-term capital gain or loss if the repurchased Shares were held, or are treated as having been held, by the shareholder for more than one year, or as short-term capital gain or loss if the repurchased Shares were held, or are treated as having been held, by the shareholder for one year or less.
-However, if the shareholder received any long-term capital gain distributions in respect of the repurchased Shares (including, for this purpose, amounts credited as undistributed capital gains in respect of those Shares) and held (or is treated as having been held) the repurchased Shares for six months or less, any loss realized by such shareholder upon the repurchase will be treated as long-term capital loss to the extent that it offsets the long-term capital gain distributions.
+Such gain or loss will be capital gain or loss if the repurchased Shares were held by the shareholder as capital assets, and generally will be treated as long-term capital gain or loss if the repurchased Shares were held, or are treated as having been held, by the shareholder for more than one year, or as short-term capital gain or loss if the repurchased Shares were held, or are treated as having been held, by the shareholder received any long-term capital gain distributions in respect of the repurchased Shares (including, for this purpose, amounts credited as undistributed capital gains in respect of those Shares) and held (or is treated as having been held) the repurchased Shares for six months or less, any loss realized by such shareholder upon the repurchase will be treated as long-term capital gain distributions.